 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Vesper has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Vesper has few renters and college students.
 But the biggest reason it is quieter in Vesper than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Vesper may be for you.

-The citizens of Vesper have a very low rate of college education: just 8.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Vesper has a very low overall level of education: only 9.90% of people over 25 hold a 4-year college degree or higher.

 The people who call Vesper home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vesper residents report their race to be White, followed by Asian.
+The greatest number of Vesper residents report their race to be White, followed by Native American.
 Important ancestries of people in Vesper include German, English, Polish, Irish, and Norwegian.

 The most common language spoken in Vesper is English.
-Other important languages spoken here include German/Yiddish and Tagalog.
+Other important languages spoken here include German/Yiddish and Native American languages.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 25 people per square mile living here, this neighborhood is less crowded than 93.7% of America.